Veterans aren't always getting mental care they urgently need

 Before becoming a minister and providing mental care of his own, he tried to get back into counseling.
 But it was a "very negative experience," he said.

-"I went in, being vulnerable and laying out my problems, and they were dismissive and condescended to me and treated me like I am some victim and were not getting to the bottom of the problem and essentially said 'thanks or telling us,' " Burke said.
+"I went in, being vulnerable and laying out my problems, and they were dismissive and condescended to me and treated me like I am some victim and were not getting to the bottom of the problem and essentially said 'thanks for telling us,' " Burke said.
 "Imagine what damage that can do to veterans who seek help.

 "It's hard for me to badmouth the VA, because there are a lot of good people there who are trying to help and do care about vets, but a lot of people I talk with do badmouth them," Burke said.